jonnyreeves/razr/README.md

 	var modelInstance = razrApp.models.get('model-id');

-The _modelInstance_ that Razr wraps is a simple JavaScript Object (Module).
+The _modelInstance_ that razr wraps is a simple JavaScript Object (Module).
 Models are injected with the following convenience methods:

  * `notify(name, ...args)` - Used to dispatch notifications from this Model to the rest of the Framework

+Models are not able to listen for notifications, you should instead consdier mapping a command to the notification and then using that command to retrieve models and call their functions.

 Here's an example of a simple model which keeps track of the Player's Score: